mity/md4c/README.md

 * **Extensions:** MD4C supports some commonly requested and accepted extensions.
   See below.

-* **Compactness:** MD4C is implemented in one source file and one header file.
+* **Compactness:** MD4C parser is implemented in one source file and one header file.
 There are no dependencies other then standard C library.

-* **Embedding:** MD4C is easy to reuse in other projects, its API is very
-  straightforward: There is actually just one function, `md_parse()`.
+* **Embedding:** MD4C parser is easy to reuse in other projects, its API is very straightforward: There is actually just one function, `md_parse()`.

 * **Push model:** MD4C parses the complete document and calls few callback functions provided by the application to inform it about a start/end of